attributesForFaceting

 - To make any string attribute filterable.

-By default, your index comes with no categories.
+By default, your index doesn’t have categories.
 Designating an attribute as a facet enables Algolia to compute a set of possible values that can later be used to filter results or display these categories.
 You can also get a count of records that match those values.

 Usage notes